Dejan Jakara

-Dejan Jakara (born 11 February 1986) is a Slovenian professional basketball coach and former player who is the head coach of the Helios Suns of the Slovenian League and the ABA League 2.
+Dejan Jakara (born 11 February 1986) is a Slovenian professional basketball coach and former player who is the head coach of the SC Derby of the Prva A Liga and the Adriatic League.

 Early life

 A shooting guard, Jakara played in Slovenia from 2003 to 2010.
 During his playing days, he played for Triglav Kranj, Šenčur, and KK Janče Ljubljana among others.
 He retired as a player with Janče in 2010.

 Jakara was a member of the Slovenia U18 team that played qualifications for the 2004 FIBA Europe Under-18 Championship.

 Coaching career

 In July 2017, mmcité Brno of the Czech NBL hired Jakara as their new head coach.
 In November 2018, Brno parted ways with him.

 On 12 November 2018, the Helios Suns hired Jakara as their new head coach, following departure of Jovan Beader.
 In May 2020, he signed a contract extension for the 2020–21 season.
 Also, he extended his contract with the Suns for the 2021–22 season.

+On 19 November 2023, he officially signed a contract as a head coach with SC Derby.